gjcooper/VAULT/03_projects/HGF Aging Juanita.md

 When you did a blink correction it added separate markers that messed up comparisons between artifact rejection and just baseline correction.

 All acquired in Neuroscan.

+Specific details on the analysis can be found at [[HGF analysis of MMN]].